sean-parent/sean-parent.github.io/papers-and-presentations.md

 ### Better Code: Concurrency

 Abstract: Despite all of the recent interest, concurrency in standard C++ is still barely in its infancy.
-This talk uses the primitives supplied by C++14 to build a simple, reference, implementation of a task system.
-And then builds on the tasking system to develop a conceptual model for using futures and continuations, and looks towards sequential communicating processes, higher level concurrent constructs.
-Part of my “Better Code” series of talks, the goal is to learn to write software that doesn’t wait.
+This talk uses the primitives supplied by C++14 to build a simple, reference implementation of a task system.
+And then builds on the tasking system to develop a conceptual model for using futures and continuations and looks towards sequential communicating processes, higher level concurrent constructs.
+Part of my "Better Code" series of talks, the goal is to learn to write software that doesn't wait.

 __Erratum: I've incorrectly stated that `std::async()` changed with C++14.
 I intend to write a lengthier description of the issue soon.__